Aggressive False Claims Act Defense for Government Contractors Nationwide and Overseas.

 - Civil Litigation

-When an agency such as the Department of Justice launches an investigation against contractors for false claim and white collar crime violations, you have to be adequately prepared to respond to claims by whistleblowers without waiving your legal rights.
-At Watson, we also help your civil lawyer to understand the unique rules of federal contracting laws.
+When an agency such as the Department of Justice launches an investigation for defense contractor fraud against contractors for false claim and white collar crime violations, you have to be adequately prepared to respond to claims by whistleblowers without waiving your legal rights.
+At Watson, our defense contract qui tam attorneys also help your civil lawyer to understand the unique rules of federal contracting laws.

 What are the legal elements of the False Claims Act?